-- Laguerre-Gauss beams If the use of higher order Laguerre-Gauss modes (LG{33}) is considered to reduce the coating thermal noise, the CO2 projector needs to be completely re-designed and re-built and an R&D activity should start as soon as possible. - Adaptive optics for squeezing One of the main parameters that affect the amount of squeezing injected in the detector is the mode matching between the interferometer beam and the squeezed beam.
+Laguerre-Gauss beams If the use of higher order Laguerre-Gauss modes (LG33) is considered to reduce the coating thermal noise, the CO2 projector needs to be completely re-designed and re-built and an R&D activity should start as soon as possible (already in 2017).
+This would allow to conclude the relevant procurements in 2019 and proceed with the installation on the detector in 2020.

+Adaptive optics for squeezing One of the main parameters that affect the amount of squeezing injected in the detector is the mode matching between the interferometer beam and the squeezed beam.
 From the side of the interferometer, TCS has the task to keep the ITF beam as Gaussian as possible.
 However, the level of compensation that can be achieved cannot guarantee perfect Gaussianity.
 For this reason, it is advisable to start an R&D activity to develop an adaptive optical system that, acting on the squeezed beam itself, would further improve the mode matching, without introducing additional losses along the squeezed beam path.
+This task should start in 2017, in order to match the timeline of the squeezer development.

 The following cost estimate, which includes VAT, is a rough evaluation based on expenses for AdV construction.
 A detailed project is required for an accurate costing.
-The above mentioned upgrades for the three different scenarios require the items listed in the tables 5, 6 and 7Some of these items partially overlap, so the total cost is not the sum of the single tasks, but it will be defined according to the design choices for AdV+.
+The above mentioned upgrades require: